General Money Transmitter FAQs updated 07.2021

 These questions and answers constitute informal guidelines only and do not constitute legal advice or rules by DFI.
 Any interpretations of Chapter 489D, Hawaii Revised Statutes, are specific to the facts and circumstances in each particular situation.
 Questions and answers will be updated and supplemented as DFI develops additional guidance.

-Note, the applicability of this guidance is determined on a case-by-case basis and is subject to the concurrence/review of the Commissioner.
 You may request an opinion or interpretation pursuant to Section 16-24-49, Hawaii Administrative Rules.
-(Updated 07.21)

 If additional guidance is required on a unique situation in your company or for yourself, you may send your inquiry via letter or email to: